oliveigah/distributed-logger/system_overview.md

 `DistributedLogger.read_local/2` : Receives initial line and final line, returning a list containing all the lines requested from the local file

+`DistributedLogger.generate_consolidated_file/2` : Receives initial line and final line, guarantee consistency over all nodes only if inital_line <= 0 and final_line >= biggest log file line number, returns a tuple containing the file path to the generated file, file will be generated inside the node folder

 The docs for all these functions can be accessed via terminal running the `h` command. (eg: `h DistributedLogger.write_global/1`)

 ### HTTP